-In last week’s blog, I talked about how blogging is a fantastic tool for building your reputation and authority as a trainer while sending out positive signals to Google about the relevance of your content.
+In last week’s blog, I talked about how blogging is a fantastic tool for building your reputation and authority as a trainer.
+Plus, it also sends out positive signals to Google about the relevance of your content.

 I know blogging is an important topic for many freelance trainers so I’ve put together five more of my best actionable tips to help you grow your training blog: